RabbitBio/RabbitTClust/README.md

   --presketched TEXT          clustering by the pre-generated sketch files rather than genomes --append TEXT Excludes: --input
                               append genome file or file list with the pre-generated sketch or MST files

+# clust-leiden, graph-based clustering module for RabbitTClust (requires igraph)
+Usage: ./clust-leiden [OPTIONS]
+Options:
+  -h,--help                   Print this help message and exit -t,--threads INT            set the thread number, default all CPUs of the platform -m,--min-length UINT        set the filter minimum length (minLen), genome length less than minLen will be ignore, default 10,000
+  -k,--kmer-size INT          set the kmer size -l,--list                   input is genome list, one genome per line -e,--no-save                not save the intermediate files, such as sketches -d,--threshold FLOAT        set the distance threshold for graph edge construction -o,--output TEXT REQUIRED   set the output name of cluster result -i,--input TEXT Excludes: --presketched
+                              set the input file, single FASTA genome file (without -l option) or genome list file (with -l option)
+  --presketched TEXT          clustering by the pre-generated sketch files rather than genomes --fast                      use the kssd algorithm for sketching and distance computing (required) --resolution FLOAT          resolution parameter for clustering (higher = more clusters, default 1.0) --leiden                    use Leiden algorithm instead of Louvain (default: Louvain, recommended) --drlevel INT               set the dimension reduction level for Kssd sketches, default 3 with a dimension reduction of 1/4096
 ```

 ## Example: